Peter Fox (rugby league, born 1984): Hull Kingston Rovers

-Fox made his début for the Hull Kingston Rovers in a 12-20 defeat by the Leeds Rhinos at Headingley Rugby Stadium, Leeds.
-He opened his Hull Kingston Rovers account with 2-tries in a thrilling 20-24 victory in France against Catalans Dragons.
-In round 7 of the 2009 campaign he scored his first hat trick of his career in a 48-12 victory over Salford City Reds.
+Fox made his début for Hull Kingston Rovers in a 12–20 defeat by the Leeds Rhinos at Headingley, Leeds.
+He opened his Hull Kingston Rovers account with two tries in a thrilling 20–24 victory in France against Catalans Dragons.
+In round 7 of the 2009 campaign he scored his first hat trick of his career in a 48–12 victory over Salford City Reds.

-On 27 June, he made his England début in the 56-8 victory over France.
+On 27 June, he made his England début in the 56–8 victory over France.
 He scored a try and had one disallowed.

 He was in the England training squad for the 2008 Rugby League World Cup.

 He was in the England team to face Wales at the Keepmoat Stadium, Doncaster prior to England's departure for the 2008 Rugby League World Cup.

-On 7 November, he scored 2-tries to help England earn a shock 20-12 victory over World Champions New Zealand at Huddersfield's Galpharm Stadium, and a place in the 2009 Four Nations Final against Australia.
+On 7 November, he scored 2-tries to help England earn a shock 20–12 victory over World Champions New Zealand at Huddersfield's Galpharm Stadium, and a place in the 2009 Four Nations Final against Australia.

-He has won caps for England while at the Hull Kingston Rovers in 2008 against France and Wales, and in 2009 against France, Wales, New Zealand and Australia.
+He has won caps for England while at Hull Kingston Rovers in 2008 against France and Wales, and in 2009 against France, Wales, New Zealand and Australia.

-He made another promising start for the Hull Kingston Rovers at the start of the 2010 season, in a home fixture against the Salford City Reds in which the Hull Kingston Rovers won 30-12, he in the process scoring two early tries.
-He made his 100th career appearance in the Hull Kingston Rovers' 6-32 defeat at the Wigan Warriors on 12 February 2010.
+He made another promising start for Hull Kingston Rovers at the start of the 2010 season, in a home fixture against the Salford City Reds in which Hull Kingston Rovers won 30–12, he in the process scoring two early tries.
+He made his 100th career appearance in Hull Kingston Rovers' 6–32 defeat at the Wigan Warriors on 12 February 2010.